OP-TED/ted-bulkdownloads-docs/README.md

-# ted-bulkdownloads-docs
+# ted-reuse-docs
-This repository is used for authoring the documentation on performing bulk downloads of TED Notices
+This repository is used for authoring the documentation on reusing TED Notices

-To read the TED bulk downloads documentation please visit: https://docs.ted.europa.eu/
+To read the TED reuse documentation please visit: https://docs.ted.europa.eu/

 Contributing
 You are more than welcome to help expand and mature this project.